jeremy1015/wbweb/_posts/2014-11-25-senior-etl-engineer:hadoop-lead.markdown

 title:  "ETL Engineer / Hadoop Lead"
 date:   2014-11-16 05:13:20
 categories: jekyll update
-clearance: TS/SCI with Active Polygraph
+clearance: TS/SCI
 location: Herndon, Virginia
 skills: ['Hadoop', 'HDFS', 'MapReduce', 'HBase', 'Java', 'data modeling', 'systems architecture', 'ETL']
 summary: Senior ETL Engineer / Hadoop Lead for a proof of concept program.
 Small team, bright people, standing up a Hadoop environment from scratch.
 We are looking for someone to be the source of Hadoop expertise on the team.
-A TS/SCI with an active poly is required by our customer.
+Appropriate clearance is required by our customer.
 ---

 #### Required